Sample from a bell curve on demand

 Tips and notes

 Generate a large sample, such as several hundred values, to see the sample mean and standard deviation closely match your inputs — small samples will wander more.
-About 68 percent of values should land within one standard deviation of the mean and roughly 95 percent within two, a quick sanity check you can perform on the output.
-These numbers rely on Math.random() and are suitable for modelling and testing, but not for cryptographic use.
+These numbers rely on Math.random() and are suitable for modelling, testing, and statistics teaching, but not for cryptographic use or security-sensitive applications.